zilliztech/zdoc/docs/tutorials/collection/manage-collections/manage-collections-sdks.md

 - **With multiple vector fields** <sup>(Beta)</sup>

     Zilliz Cloud enables multi-vector support, allowing you to add a maximum of 4 vector fields per collection.
-Currently, this feature is in Beta, exclusively available for Dedicated clusters that have been upgraded to the Beta version.
-For details, refer to [With multiple vector fields](./manage-collections-sdks#with-multiple-vector-fields-lesssupgreaterbetalesssupgreater).
+Currently, this feature is in Beta, exclusively available for clusters that have been upgraded to the Beta version.
+For details, refer to [With multiple vector fields](./manage-collections-sdks#with-multiple-vector-fields-beta).

 ### Quick setup{#quick-setup}